torbjorn/azure-devops-mcp/CONTRIBUTING.md

 ## 👩‍💻 Writing code

-We are taking limited pull request during the public preview phase.
+We are accepting a limited number of pull requests during the public preview phase.
 If you notice something that should be changed or added, please create an issue first and provide details.
-Once reviewed, and it makes sens to proceed with the change, we will respond with a 👍.
+Once reviewed, and if it makes sense to proceed, we will respond with a 👍.

-Tests should be included in your pull request and it will not accepted untill the test are updated and passing.
+Please include tests with your pull request.
+Pull requests will not be accepted until all relevant tests are updated and passing.

 ## 🖊️ Coding style